13 Famous Movie Roles That Sean Connery Turned Down

-Sean Connery is a titan of cinema.
-He's been around for a long time, portraying both memorable and rather forgettable characters.
-But there are a number of roles Sean Connery could've played that would have made his career that much richer.
-They weren't little parts, either.
-Rejected Sean Connery roles have gone to such megastars as Ian McKellen, Michael Caine, and Richard Harris, to name a few.
+Sean Connery was a titan of cinema.
+He was a pop culture staple for decades, creating a number of characters who became screen icons in their own right.
+But there are a number of equally famous roles that Connery could've played, but passed up.
+They weren't little parts, either - and they wound up going to such megastars as Ian McKellen, Michael Caine, and Richard Harris, to name a few.

 Sure, Connery sometimes had a good excuse for saying no, like playing a certain super spy in blockbuster movies in lieu of being the millionth Tarzan to swing from that vine.
 But that doesn't mean Connery's above making questionable career decisions.
 He played Allan Quatermain in the widely panned flick The League of Extraordinary Gentlemen, right around the time he passed on parts in The Lord of the Rings and The Matrix.
 His agent probably wasn't jazzed about those decisions.

 Connery passed on the role of Simon Gruber in Die Hard with a Vengeance because he didn't want to play such an evil character.
-Jeremy Irons got the part.see more on Simon Peter-Gruber
+Jeremy Irons got the part.

 Rosencrantz & Guildenstern Are Dead is a film adapted from a Tom Stoppard play, which in turn riffs on Hamlet.
 The mysterious figure known as The Player would have been played by Connery, but he had to bow out, apparently over health concerns.
 Richard Dreyfuss took it instead.

 - 643 VOTES

 John Hammond, the benevolent creator of Jurassic Park, could've been played by Connery.
 But, according to friend and author Michael Crichton, he wasn't offered enough money.
 The role went to Richard Attenborough.